waylaidwanderer/node-chatgpt-api/README.md

 # Update (2023-02-02)

-Trying to use `text-chat-davinci-002-20230126` with the OpenAI API now returns a 404 error.
+~~Trying to use `text-chat-davinci-002-20230126` with the OpenAI API now returns a 404 error.
 Someone has already found the new model name, but they are unwilling to share at this time.
 I will update this repository once I find the new model.
-If you have any leads, please open an issue or a pull request.
+If you have any leads, please open an issue or a pull request.~~

-In the meantime, I've added support for models like `text-davinci-003`, which you can use as a drop-in replacement.
-Keep in mind that `text-davinci-003` is not as good as `text-chat-davinci-002-20230126` (which is trained via RHLF and fine-tuned to be a conversational AI), though results are still very good. **Please note that using `text-davinci-003` will cost you credits ($).**
+~~In the meantime, I've added support for models like `text-davinci-003`, which you can use as a drop-in replacement.
+Keep in mind that `text-davinci-003` is not as good as `text-chat-davinci-002` (which is trained via RHLF and fine-tuned to be a conversational AI), though results are still very good. **Please note that using `text-davinci-003` will cost you credits ($).**~~

+Discord user @pig#8932 has found a working `text-chat-davinci-002` model, `text-chat-davinci-002-20221122`.
+I've updated the library to use this model.

 # ChatGPT API